Dinger's Aviation Pages

 The "6th Stage" 4 engined Hendon development.

 At first glance, this design seems amazingly similar to the Avro Lancaster, but appearances can be deceptive.
-This "Superhendon" still had a heavy fabric-covered airframe, low-powered Kestrel engines (giving only a third the power of the Lancaster's Merlin engines), manual (rather than power-driven) turrets only armed with a single gun apiece.
+This "Superhendon" still had a heavy fabric-covered airframe, low-powered Kestrel engines (giving only a third the power of the Lancaster's Merlin engines), and manual (rather than power-driven) turrets only armed with a single gun apiece.
 The bombload quoted was only the same as the Hendon, 2,548 lb (1156 Kg), tiny compared to aircraft like the Lancaster Halifax and Stirling.
 For deterrence value, it might have looked good in the "shop window" in 1936-38 but, it's hardly an aircraft you would choose to go to war in during the 1940s.

 Above and below: What a Stage-6 "Superhendon" might have looked like in service.